lahabana/stroem-kid/README.md

 ```

-> By the way I am quite new to node so if it is crap or wrong please let me know :)
+> By the way I am quite new to node so if it is crap or wrong please let me know :) but like really!

 ## API